For Immediate Release

 Mr. Teddy is a partner in the Shelby firm of Teddy, Meekins & Talbert and has been practicing law in Cleveland County more than 20 years.
 He received his B.S. degree in Business Administration, with Honors, from The University of Tennessee and his JD degree from the Campbell University.
 Mr. Teddy is the immediate past president of the criminal law section of the N.C.
 Advocates for Justice.
 He is the author of the N.C.
 DWI Trial Notebook which is used by defense lawyers across the State in defending individuals accused of driving while impaired.
 He is the provisional counsel for the North Carolina Indigent Services Commission with regard to all indigent defendants charged with Capital murder.

-Mr. Teddy is available for consultation with regard to a variety of criminal law matters, from traffic matters to Serious felony charges.
+Mr. Teddy is available for consultation with regard to a variety of criminal law matters, from traffic matters, assault, drug offenses, larceny and to other serious criminal felony charges.
 He is a frequent speaker at seminars sponsored throughout the State of N.C. by the N.C.
 Advocates for Justice (NCAJ), the North Carolina Bar Association and the Wake Forest University School of Law.

 The North Carolina State Bar certifies lawyers as specialists in designated practice areas as a service to the public.
 The program assists members of the public in the selection of legal counsel by identifying lawyers who have demonstrated special knowledge, skill, and proficiency in certain areas of law.
 The program also gives lawyers a credible way of making their expertise known to the public and other lawyers.